saikiranmutyala/my-projects/README.md

 # my-projects
-This repositorie contains the projects that i worked on
+This repository contains the projects that i worked on